blair-aitken/Forum8_Multitasking_Scenario/README.md

 Aitken, B. & Arkell, T. (2023).
 Validation of a Novel Driving Simulation Task: A Pilot Study.

+If you use any part of this repository in your research, please cite our paper.

 ## Table of Contents

 - [Overview](#overview)